Understanding Worldbuilding Through Runeterra

-More than a century later, neon-lined streets peer through the sooty clouds from city workshops and factories.
+More than a century later, neon-lined streets peer through the sooty clouds billowing from city workshops.
 Loosely governed by a handful of serial entrepreneurs, Eisermight represents a haven for invention, shielded from man’s hubris, drifting steadily towards the brink of anarchy.

 For a world without laws, crime is low—disappointingly low for the endless variety of ways to kill and thieve.
 Currency has all but lost value, and young tinkers trade their lapidary creations for food.
 A young woman and her clone walk side-by-side, with bronze plates lining a pair of bioluminescent irises.
 Three children—triplets, perhaps survivors of the human medical trials—zipline across the latticework of electrical wires hemming the dark sky, baring speckled feathers that adorn their forearms and cheeks.
 Over and under traffic and concrete and shadows.